Central Methodist Eagles: Team

+Individual sports

+Men's Basketball

 CMU Eagles men's basketball team first appeared in the NAIA tournament in 1943.

 Rugby

 In the 1970s Central Methodist had a rugby team that enjoyed some national success.
 Roger B. Wilson, who later became Governor of Missouri, was a member of Central Methodist's rugby teams in the early 1970s.
 In that time Central Methodist regularly beat opponents such as the University of Missouri and posted the most lopsided victory in the history of sanctioned American rugby to that time (77-0 over St. Louis University).
 In 1973 Central Methodist won a regional rugby tournament by defeating the University of Missouri 32-4 in the championship game.
 Central Methodist then entered the national championship tournament, defeating the University of Notre Dame 24-10 and the University of Michigan 29-4 to reach the national semi-finals.
 Central Methodist lost its semi-final match to the University of Illinois 13-3 but won the consolation match to finish third in the nation.